-Even though the family has access to some unemployment and is on SNAP (food stamp) benefits it isn’t enough for all their food needs.
+Michael & Jennifer’s family has access to some unemployment and is on SNAP (formerly Food Stamp) benefits.
+However, it isn’t enough for all of their food needs.
 The family receives a Roadrunner Emergency Family Food Box through Rio Rancho Elementary to help supplement their food.
 Michael said, “We are so grateful to receive food from Roadrunner Food Bank.
 If I could personally thank everyone who donated the food items in the box, I would.”

 Partner Agencies Touching Lives

 Linda Smith runs the agency and serves at its executive director.
 She has been doing this work for more than 22 years.
-And while Linda is reaching out into the Moriarty community to help vulnerable people who are hungry, you would be surprised by her own story.
+While Linda is reaching out into the Moriarty community to help vulnerable people who are hungry, you would be surprised by her own story.